The-Lab-to-Code/HAxis/README.md

 Current HAxis version: ```[3.25]```

-DO NOT EDIT, CHANGE, OR CLAIM HAxis AS YOUR OWN.
+(HAxis will run better if you download Haxe from https://haxe.org) DO NOT EDIT, CHANGE, OR CLAIM HAxis AS YOUR OWN.

 Feel free to contact me at black.hole.of.nothingness@gmail.com